Simple Lemon Blueberry Sweet Sourdough Bread Recipe

 Shape your dough into a smooth ball or oval shape.
 (The shape of your banneton.)

-Cover with a damp towel and place the banneton in the fridge overnight for the final rise.
+Cover with a damp towel and place the banneton in the fridge overnight for the final rise, for a minimum of 12 hours.

 Pro Tip: (For best results) Chilling your dough before scoring it will be the easiest way to achieving a beautiful score!
 Do not score this blueberry sourdough bread too deep!
 About 1/4 inch will do.